Latin Cases Explained: An Easy Beginner-Friendly Guide

 What are cases?

-I said that cases are different forms of a noun.
-In Latin (and in many other languages) nouns change their endings based on their role in a sentence.
+In Latin (and in many other languages), nouns change their endings based on their role in a sentence.
 These different endings signal different cases.

 In other words, nouns have multiple possible endings, and each ending correlates to a case.
 That’s why we call such endings case endings.

-Here are the case endings for first declension Latin nouns.
-(Click here for a full list of Latin noun endings.)
+The following chart shows the case endings for first declension Latin nouns.

-You attach these endings to each noun’s stem or base.
+Case endings are always attached to a noun’s stem or base.
 So, for instance, the noun terra “earth” declined would be: terra, terrae, terrae, terram, terrā; terrae, terrārum, terrīs, terrās, terrīs.

 English used to have case endings, but they have mostly disappeared.
-Our surviving cases are mostly in pronouns.
+Our surviving cases are most visible in pronouns.

-You say “he sees the cat”, but “the cat sees him.”
-English speakers instinctively know that “the cat sees he” is wrong.
+You say “they see the cat”, but “the cat sees them.”
+English speakers instinctively know that “the cat sees they” is wrong.

 Why?
 It’s not the right case.

-In Latin, the case system is highly developed.
-But the principle is the same as “he”, “his”, and “him.”
+The Latin case system is more highly developed.
+But the principle is the same as “they”, “their”, and “them.”

 What are the cases in Latin?

-Latin has 6 commonly used cases and the vestiges of a 7th.
+Latin has 6 commonly used cases and the remnants of a 7th.

 The 6 primary cases are as follows:

-In the United States, the Latin cases are usually listed in the exact order that I have given.
-Here is a mnemonic to help remember the order of Latin cases:
+In the United States, the Latin cases are usually listed in the exact order that I have given above.
+Here is a useful mnemonic to help remember the order of Latin cases:

 Never gag down an ant.